 A poor fit of components during an assembly process may force an assembler to "bang in" the component using the hand or other body part as a hammer.
 Nerve and soft tissue trauma may occur when the hands are used as hammers.
 Using the hands in this manner increases the likelihood of local inflammation that may cause unnecessary scarring.
 Eventually reduction in blood flow to the nerves and other soft tissues may occur.
 Coordinated effort with the vendor, in house or off site, can ensure the needed fit quality.

-The type of fastener used may be at issue.
-Options include use of riveting, spot welding, and use of specialized fastening systems rather than slotted fasteners.
+The type of fastener used may be an issue.
+Options include use of riveting, spot welding, and specialized fastening systems rather than slotted fasteners.

 Tool Handle Size